VNA of Albany is one of the oldest continually operating home healthcare providers in the nation, and the second oldest in New York State.

 To better reflect its purpose, the agency’s name was again changed in 1937 to the “Visiting Nurse Association of Albany.”
 By then, the charge for a nursing visit had gone up to $1, and the charge for attendance at the delivery of a baby was $5.

 Caring for those with insufficient access to healthcare continued to be a priority for the agency.
 By the early 1970’s, VNA nurses had offices in three low-income housing communities in Arbor Hill.
 We also became the first agency in New York State certified to provide services to Medicare and Medicaid patients.

 In 1976, the VNA moved to its present, much larger home, at 35 Colvin Avenue in Albany.
 The move allowed us to add speech therapists and occupational therapists to our staff.
 The early 1980’s saw an expansion into Saratoga County, followed by Rensselaer County in 1992.
 In 2014, the agency began providing services in eight additional Capital Region counties.

 One critical thing has remained the same since the beginning – those who could not afford to pay received care free-of-charge.
 To give the agency a vehicle to raise money for these unfunded services, the not-for-profit VNA Foundation was established in 1984.

-Visiting Nurses Home Care (VNHC), an affiliated licensed home-care service agency, was founded in 1988 to provide supportive services including certified home health and personal care, homemakers, companions, licensed practical nursing, and registered professional nursing.
+Visiting Nurses Home Care (VNHC), an affiliated licensed home-care service agency, was founded in 1988 to provide supportive services including certified home health and personal care, licensed practical nursing, and registered professional nursing.